-Adventure-Based Addiction Recovery Center for Teenage Boys — New Adventure Treatment Center was the first Teen Challenge rehab for teenage boys.
-It remains a highly progressive addiction treatment program for boys that is highly staffed and highly effective.
-While recovering from drugs or alcohol, your boy will continue his education, and catch up on or retake educational credits to improve his grades.
+Adventure-Based Drug and Alcohol Addiction Treatment Center for Teenage Boys — Teen Challenge Adventure Ranch was the first Teen Challenge rehab for teenage boys.
+It remains a highly staffed, practical, progressive addiction recovery program for boys.
+While recovering from drugs or alcohol, your boy will continue his education and catch up on or retake educational credits to improve his grades.

-New Adventure Treatment Center is a licensed addiction and behavioral treatment facility.
-The energetic addiction therapists encourage the boys to apply appropriate solutions to addiction and other life problems.
-They endeavor to help troubled boys become mentally sound and drug-free for a lifetime, not just for the short time they are on the campus.
+Teen Challenge Adventure Ranch is a LegitScript Certified licensed addiction and behavioral recovery facility.
+It is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+The energetic addiction therapists here encourage the boys to apply appropriate solutions to addiction and other life problems.
+They endeavor to help troubled boys become mentally sound and drug-free for a lifetime, not just for the short time they are on campus.

-New Adventure Treatment Center is designed to help your boy when:
+Teen Challenge Adventure Ranch is designed to help your boy when:

-Teen addiction recovery services and licensed drug and alcohol addiction counseling are a regular part of this program’s treatment, since misbehavior and substance abuse usually go hand in hand.
-Multiple outcomes studies have proven that the recovery rate and long-term success rate of this program tops the substance abuse treatment industry.
+Teen addiction recovery services and licensed drug and alcohol addiction counseling are a regular part of this program’s recovery since misbehavior and substance abuse usually go hand in hand.
+Multiple outcomes studies have proven that this program’s recovery rate and long-term success rate tops the substance abuse recovery industry.

 These insurance carriers and others will cover much of the cost:

-New Adventure Treatment Center has a 31-acre campus which is surrounded by the beautiful Ozark Mountains.
-There are five buildings on the campus:
+Teen Challenge Adventure Ranch has a 31-acre campus surrounding the beautiful Ozark Mountains.

-Rehab for teenage boys with affordable substance treatment and addiction treatment for teenage boys in and around Northwest Arkansas, including: Fayetteville, Rogers and Springdale in Washington and Benton Counties, Fort Smith in Sebastian County, Tahlequah in Cherokee County, Van Buren and Alma in Crawford County, Sallisaw in Sequoyah County, and Muskogee and Clarksville in Johnson County.
+Rehab for teenage boys with affordable substance recovery and addiction recovery for adolescent boys in and around Northwest Arkansas, including Fayetteville, Rogers, and Springdale in Washington and Benton Counties, Fort Smith in Sebastian County, Tahlequah in Cherokee County, Van Buren and Alma in Crawford County, Sallisaw in Sequoyah County, and Muskogee and Clarksville in Johnson County.